apache/eventmesh/README.md

 This figure shows the positioning of the event mesh relative to other similar technologies (such as service mesh) in the application framework
 ![architecture1](docs/images/eventmesh-define.png)

-Event grid is a dynamic plug-in basic service layer used to distribute events among decoupled applications, cloud services and devices.
-It enables the communication of events to be supervised and governed, and the communication of events is flexible, reliable and fast.
+Event Mesh is a dynamic plug-in cloud-native basic service layer used to decouple the application and middleware layer.
+It provides flexible, reliable and fast event distribution, and can be managed.
-## What are the core capabilities of an event mesh?
 This diagram shows the architecture of EventMesh:
 ![architecture2](docs/images/eventmesh-arch.png)

-The event grid allows events from one application to be dynamically routed to any other application.
+The event mesh allows events from one application to be dynamically routed to any other application.
 General functions of the event grid:
-* Essentially "event driven";
+* Event driven;
-* Event can be governanced;
+* Event governance;
 * Dynamic routing;
 * Cloud native